 For many years Ernest Kenney operated a mink ranch at Atwood's Brook known as the Bluenose Mink Ranch.
-He bought his first mink from Frank Gothier and the Slack ranch in U.S.A. around 1927.
-Mr. Kenney was more interested in breeding than most ranchers of that time.
+He bought his first mink from Frank Gothier and the Slack ranch in the U.S.A. around 1927.
+Mr Kenney was more interested in breeding than most ranchers of that time.
 He spent much time grading for quality and setting up matings.
-Dr. Bowness helped him considerably with grading and also helped him introduce line breeding into his herd.
+Dr Bowness helped him considerably with grading and also helped him introduce line-breeding into his herd.

 (Author's Note: Ernest Kenney was a scholarly man and for many years we had a large volume of correspondence.
 It was a happy day when I finally met him at his home.
 My guide and counsellor, Charles F. Whitman, Mink Extension Officer of Lands and Forests and I were invited to dinner.

 We ate enormously from platters of freshly cooked lobster meat.
 It was not the legal lobster season and Charles rose even higher in my estimation as he periodically commented on the excellence of their canned lobster, which presumably would have been caught in proper season).